Keyboard shortcuts

 The analyze method should:

-2. Scan each source file for dependencies (using cache when available)
+2. Scan each source file for dependencies (using the cache when available).